mohitjain/mohitjain/_posts/2013-04-14-dummy-smtp-for-emails-testing-on-heroku.markdown

 {% endhighlight %}
 Now you are all set.
 Go ahead and start testing your emails without actually sending them to your real customers ;)

-Note: I am using [mailcatcher](http://www.codebeerstartups.com/2013/01/how-to-test-emails-in-development-mode-in-Ruby on Rails/) to test emails on development machine.
+Note: I am using [mailcatcher](http://www.codebeerstartups.com/2013/01/how-to-test-emails-in-development-mode-in-Ruby on Rails/) to test emails on the development machine.
 You must give it a try